deficollective/defiscan/src/content/protocols/pendle.md

 ### Fee Collection and Distribution Path

-Fees collected during market operations are automatically sent to two Treasury multisig accounts. `Treasury1` (2/6 multisig) manages fees from pools created before October 8, 2024, while `Treasury2` (2/5 multisig) handles fees from pools created after this date.
-Neither Treasury implements any timelock protection for transferring funds.
+The protocol implements a multi-stage fee distribution architecture with distinct flows for different market types.
+Fee revenue generated through market operations flows into two separate Treasury multisig accounts: `Treasury1` (2/6 multisig) processes fees from pools created before October 8, 2024, while `Treasury2` (2/5 multisig) handles those from newer pools.

-These Treasury multisigs manually transfer tokens to the `hardwareDeployer` EOA.
-This EOA converts the received tokens to ETH using the `PendleRouterV4` before forwarding them to the `PendleFeeDistributorV2Proxy`.
-This manual process creates a critical centralization point where a single entity controls the flow of all protocol fees destined for vePENDLE holders.
+From these Treasury accounts, tokens follow a standardized conversion path.
+The `hardwareDeployer` EOA serves as an intermediary conversion agent, receiving tokens from both Treasury multisigs.
+This EOA transforms various token types into ETH through the `PendleRouterV4`, then directs this ETH to the `PendleFeeDistributorV2Proxy` for final distribution.

-The `PendleFeeDistributorV2Proxy` is governed by the `DevMultisig` (2/3) and implements multiple high-risk functions.
-The `setMerkleRootAndFund` function allows changing the merkle root that validates users' reward claims while simultaneously funding the contract.
-With `upgradeToAndCall`, the `DevMultisig` can replace the entire contract implementation and execute arbitrary function calls during the upgrade.
-The `updateProtocolClaimable` function enables manipulation of reward allocations to specific protocols without transparency.
-None of these functions implement timelock protection.
+The `PendleFeeDistributorV2Proxy` functions as the distribution engine for rewards to vePENDLE holders.
+Under the `DevMultisig` (2/3) administration, this contract employs merkle proofs through `setMerkleRootAndFund` to validate claims while simultaneously receiving funds.
+Its architecture allows for protocol-specific allocations through `updateProtocolClaimable` and system upgrades via `upgradeToAndCall`.

-The `hardwareDeployer` EOA also possesses additional protocol-wide powers through its `GUARDIAN` and `ALICE` roles in the `PendleGovernanceProxy`, including the ability to modify fee rates via `setLnFeeRate` and pause protocol functions.
-This concentration of power in a single external address creates a severe security risk for the entire fee distribution system.
+The `hardwareDeployer` EOA maintains additional protocol functionalities with its `GUARDIAN` and `ALICE` roles in the `PendleGovernanceProxy`.
+These capacities include fee rate modifications through `setLnFeeRate` and operational controls.

 In parallel, the legacy `PendleFeeDistributor` remains active under the control of an unidentified address (0xD9c9935f4BFaC33F38fd3A35265a237836b30Bd1).
 This contract continues to distribute USDC to users through a separate reward system not accountable to the current Treasury structure.